awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

 # Managing Users or IAM Roles for your Cluster<a name="add-user-role"></a>

-When you create an Amazon EKS cluster, the IAM entity user or role \(for example, for [federated users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\) **that creates the cluster** is automatically granted `system:masters` permissions in the cluster's RBAC configuration\.
+When you create an Amazon EKS cluster, the IAM entity user or role, such as a [federated user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) that creates the cluster, is automatically granted `system:masters` permissions in the cluster's RBAC configuration\.
 To grant additional AWS users or roles the ability to interact with your cluster, you must edit the `aws-auth` ConfigMap within Kubernetes\.

 **Note**
 For more information about different IAM identities, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) in the *IAM User Guide*\.
 For more information on Kubernetes RBAC configuration, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)\.